Frequently Asked Questions

 This year we are trying out childcare for a limited number of children.
 It will be on a first come basis for 20-25 children ages 6 months to 5 years.
 Small children are allowed to attend the Festival with their parents, however we are not able to offer childcare or child-appropriate activities at the Festival.
 We also ask that you be respectful of the other paid participants should your child become fussy by removing them to a better location until they are settled as to not disrupt the session.

 Can my spouse/partner or friend attend?

 The Festival of Homiletics is a paid conference that includes worship services, lectures, workshops and concerts, so seating is reserved solely for paid participants.
 Your spouse/partner or friend is welcome to accompany you to enjoy and explore Washington, D.C., but will have to pay if they plan to attend Festival events.

 Is there public Wi-Fi available?

 Most often there is not public Wi-Fi available at the church venues used during the Festival.
 The sheer volume of users overloads the smaller, older systems.
-Be sure to download anything you need before you arrive at the Festival.
+Be sure to download or print anything you need before you arrive at the Festival.